HarryBroadbelt/HackNotts24/README.md

 # HackNotts24

-## Welcome to our HackNotts24 project - Chicken and Egg
+## Welcome to our HackNotts24 project - BinLang

 Our esoteric programming language is known as BinLang!.
 It takes a binary input from the user and executes the command they have given via a .py file known as out.py.